ankit-sheth/aws-localstack-python/ReadMe.md

-1. to create the local stack and setup execute: (only create local stack) ./setup.sh
+1. to create the local stack and setup execute: (only create local stack - s3,dynamodb,lambda,apigateway,iam,sts) ./setup.sh

 2. to setup the apis